GennadyMV/codebrowser-back-end/README.md

 ## Configuration

-You need to configure a few properties to get the API running — mainly setting the credentials for the [TMC Snapshot API](https://github.com/rage-research/tmc-snapshot-api/), [TestMyCode Server](https://github.com/testmycode/tmc-server) user credentials and the credentials for the service itself.
+You need to configure a few properties to get the API running — mainly setting the credentials for the [TMC Snapshot API](https://github.com/rage-research/tmc-snapshot-api/), [Test My Code API](https://github.com/testmycode/tmc-server/) user credentials and the credentials for the service itself.

 ### Development

 1. For development purposes create a configuration-file `src/main/resources/application-development.properties`.
 See a sample configuration in `src/main/resources/application-development.properties.sample`.
-2. Modify the properties to set the credentials and connection information for the service ,`tmc-snapshot-api` and `tmc-server`.
+2. Modify the properties to set the credentials and connection information for the service, `tmc-snapshot-api` and `tmc-server`.

 ### Production

 1. Modify the active profile `spring.profiles.active` to `production` in `src/main/resources/application.properties`.
 2. Create a configuration-file `src/main/resources/application-production.properties` for the production-profile.
 See a sample configuration in `src/main/resources/application-development.properties.sample`.
-3. Modify the properties to set the credentials and connection information for the service ,`tmc-snapshot-api` and `tmc-server`.
+3. Modify the properties to set the credentials and connection information for the service, `tmc-snapshot-api` and `tmc-server`.

 You can also set additional properties as declared in the `.properties`-files.